schulze61/erdos_baseball_project/README.md

 pitcher or home field advantage (see [ELO Model](#elo)).

 After creating our Pythagorean model and the different ELO based models that we consider from 538, we then compare them using the
-Brier score which is a metric that measures how well the prediction of an event is to the actuality of that said event (see [Comparions with Existing Models](#comparison)).
+Brier score which is a metric that measures how well the prediction of an event is to the actuality of that said event (see [Comparions of Models](#comparison)).

 ## Data gathering <a name = "data-gathering"></a>
 ### Data Sources